larkinmaxim/RepoSetupandUpdate/README.md

 <summary><strong>Step 5 Details - What it does and timing</strong></summary>

 **What it does:**
-- Clones repository branch `stage-pd` to `PROD/` folder
+- Clones repository branch `stage-pd` to `PROD/` folder using shallow clone (--depth 1)
+- Shallow clone downloads only the latest commit for faster, more reliable cloning
 - Completes the three-environment setup
 - Configures repository for production branch tracking

-⏱️ **Time Required:** This step can take up to 20 minutes due to the large size of the cloned repository.
+⏱️ **Time Required:** Shallow clone significantly reduces download time and is more reliable on unstable connections.
+Typically completes in 2-5 minutes.

 </details>